awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 ### Allow and deny specific actions<a name="allow-specific-actions-trusted-advisor"></a>

-The following policy allows users to view all Trusted Advisor checks, but doesn't allow them to refresh any checks\.
+The following policy allows users to view all Trusted Advisor checks in the Trusted Advisor console, but doesn't allow them to refresh any checks\.

 ```
 {